-Nutrition on the Rise: Raising Kenya's Future and supporting materials are tools for professionals involved in nutrition at all levels-in policy, academia, service delivery, and other program settings.
+Malnutrition: Meeting the Global Challenge and supporting materials are tools for professionals involved in nutrition at all levels-in policy, academia, service delivery, and other program settings.
 The target audiences for its use are:

-- Primary: High-level policymakers, including ministers, governors, government leaders, and parliamentarians who are in a position to allocate resources and advance nutrition on the policy agenda. - Secondary: All of those who influence high-level policymakers-NGOs, the private sector, program officials (from multiple ministries such as Finance, Health, Education, Agriculture, Livestock and Fisheries, Devolution and Planning, and Environment, Water and Natural Resources), advocacy groups, professors and academics, journalists, traditional and community leaders, donors, and others.
+- Primary: High-level policymakers, including ministers, governors, government leaders, and parliamentarians who are in a position to allocate resources and advance nutrition on the policy agenda. - Secondary: All of those who influence high-level policymakers-NGOs, the private sector, program officials, advocacy groups, professors and academics, journalists, traditional and community leaders, donors, and others.